ITSLeeds/TDS/handbook-tds.md

 The module is 100% examined by a report on a single project that showcases skills you have learned during the course on a real transport dataset.
 The coursework can be a **maximum** of **10 pages** long in total, excluding references.
 Quality is valued over quantity.

-The coursework is a ‘portfolio’ of work that you will build-up over the course of the project.
+The coursework is a ‘portfolio’ of work the showcases some key skills and techniques that you have learned or mastered during the module.

 ## 5.2 Coursework Format